ECTS

 - Understanding the molecular and cellular basis of cell function

-- Acquire the biochemical, molecular and physiological bases of plant development (from seed to harvest).
+- Acquire the biochemical, molecular, and physiological fundamentals of plant development (from seed to harvest)

-- Acquire the biochemical, molecular and physiological bases of plant autotrophy
+- Acquire the biochemical, molecular, and physiological foundations of plant autotrophy

-- Know the essential tools of Plant Functional Biology: mutagenesis, plant transgenesis, direct and reverse genetics and their applications.
+- Learn about the essential tools of Plant Functional Biology: mutagenesis, plant transgenesis, direct and reverse genetics, and their applications.

-- Understand and apply a rigorous scientific and experimental approach: hypothesis, experiments (replicates), observation, interpretation, conclusion (deduction, induction of a general model).
+- Understanding and applying a rigorous scientific and experimental approach: hypothesis, experiments (replicates), observation, interpretation, conclusion (deduction, induction of a general model)

-- Know how to conduct bibliographic research, be able to analyze scientific data, research their source and criticize them.
+- Know how to conduct bibliographic research, be able to analyze scientific data, find its source, and critique it.

 - Ability to work independently and as part of a team